Wondering how to save money on accommodation in Australia?

 With so many options available it can be somewhat overwhelming to know where to start looking for that perfect deal.

-It doesn’t matter if you’re planning a short break on the Gold Coast, setting in Sydney for six months, or backpacking around the country for one year, I will show you how to save money on accommodation in Australia.
+It doesn’t matter if you’re planning a short break on the Gold Coast, setting in Sydney for the next six months, or backpacking around the country for one year, these tips will show you how to save money on accommodation in Australia.

-While sleeping on someone’s couch for free might not have the same status in some circles as staying in a branded hotel, I’ve been experimenting with it for over four years.
+While sleeping on someone’s couch for free might not have the same status as staying in a branded hotel, I’ve been experimenting with this unique style of travel for over six years now.

 Just imagine staying over with an old friend or relative’s place, except you don’t know the host (apart from some prior email/phone communication).